JamesSmith888/my-translate4J/README.md

 My-Translate4J
 ==============

-My-Translate4J is a desktop translation software for Windows, built with Spring Boot 3.x, Python 3.10.x, PowerShell, and JavaFX.
+My-Translate4J is a desktop translation software for Windows, built with Jdk17、Spring Boot 3.0.6, Python 3.10, PowerShell, and JavaFX,but currently, it is still in the development and optimization stage, suitable for developers with relevant knowledge.
 It supports various translation sources, such as Baidu Translate (requires API application), ChatGPT (requires token and local proxy application), MyMemory, and Opus\_mt\_en\_zh (requires translation model download).

 The software also supports plugin/extension features, implemented based on SPI.
 The plugin SDK and plugin demo can be found in the following links: